trilogy-data/pytrilogy/tests/modeling/nyc_citibike/README.md

 ## Examples
-This example walks through an [existing analysis](https://fitriwidyan.medium.com/nyc-citi-bike-trips-data-analysis-a07a1db9c1be) of New York Citibike usage, but writes out the queries in PreQL.
+This example walks through an [existing analysis](https://fitriwidyan.medium.com/nyc-citi-bike-trips-data-analysis-a07a1db9c1be) of New York Citibike usage, but writes out the queries in trilogy.
 The full code can be found in the script.preql section in this folder.

 For this kind of one-off analysis, the queries should look quite similar.
 Note that the